Thongloun Sisoulith: Political career

-Throughout his years in government, he has an extensive list of appointments.
+Throughout his years in government, he has a list of appointments.
 He was Deputy Minister of Foreign Affairs from 1987 to 1992, Minister of Labour and Social Welfare from 1993 to 1997, and a member of the National Assembly from 1998 to 2000.
-He became Deputy Prime Minister and President of the State Planning Committee on 27 March 2001, and he was additionally appointed as Foreign Minister on 8 June 2006, replacing Somsavat Lengsavad.
+He became deputy prime minister and President of the State Planning Committee on 27 March 2001, and he was additionally appointed Foreign Minister on 8 June 2006, replacing Somsavat Lengsavad.
 He was chosen to become Prime Minister of Laos at the 10th Party Congress on 23 January 2016.